Goldkuppe Historical Drill Plan & Intersections

-Goldkuppe is an advanced project covering gold mineralisation within carbonate rocks belonging to the Karibib Formation over an area of 3,400 x 700m in extent.
-The Karibib rocks are folded into an overturned isoclinal antiform plunging shallowly to the north east with limbs dipping southeast.
-This antiform has later been refolded along north – south axial planes with fold axes plunging steeply to the south.
+At Goldkuppe, the Karibib rocks are folded into an overturned isoclinal antiform, plunging shallowly to the north east with limbs dipping southeast.
+This antiform was later refolded along north – south axial planes with fold axes plunging steeply to the south.See Figure 1 below.

 Stratigraphic Column for Damara Lithologies in Goldkuppe Project Area

 Helio Resources was granted the licence in 2007 and signed a Joint Venture deal with Desert Minerals to carry out exploration.
 Desert Minerals drilled 18 RC and 3 diamond holes in early 2008 but were forced to close down in October of 2008 due to the Global Financial Crisis.
 Helio restarted exploration in 2011 with a detailed soil programme over Goldkuppe at a spacing of 100 x 25m and then an extension grid to the northwest at 200 x 25m.
 These results were used as the basis for the later drill programmes.
 They also carried out detailed geophysics including ground magnetics, electromagnetics and IP.
-Students from Cardiff University were contracted to do structural and mapping work during 2011 and 2012.

 Work Completed by Osino to Date